cowboy8625/revim/README.md

 like in windows.
 We all know Vim can be ran on windows but its not the easiest to do.
 ALSO I just really wanted to make a text editor, so this was a cool project to do.
 Currently ReVim is in a very early statge of progress.
-If you would like to contribute to ReVim submite a merge request.
+If you would like to contribute to ReVim submite a pull request.